gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 gitlab_rails['nginx']['listen_https'] = true
 ```

-A translation shim carries the legacy keys forward silently for
+A translation shim carries the legacy keys forward for
-upgrades: setting `nginx['ssl_certificate']` continues to flow
+upgrades and logs a deprecation warning: setting `nginx['ssl_certificate']` continues to flow
 into `gitlab_rails['nginx']['ssl_certificate']` at parse time when
 the new key is not set.
 The shim is one-way and gated on the
 target being nil, so an explicit `gitlab_rails['nginx'][key]`